aramaniuk/ai_chatbot/Solution 2/README.md

     poetry install
     ```

-4. Install `playwright`, an open-source tool for auomating web testing in python.
+4. Install `playwright`, an open-source tool for automating web testing in python.
 We'll use it to get some data for our LLM.
     ```bash
     playwright install
     ```